Indian Entrepreneurs: 10 Greatest Businessmen From History

 JRD Tata was an aviator and was India's first licensed pilot.
 He set up India's first commercial airline company known as Tata Airlines in 1932 which was rechristened as Air India in 1946 and is now India's national airline.
 For his achievement in business he was awarded the highest civilian award of India: Bharat Ratna.

 8. Kailash Chandra Mahindra (1894 – 1963)

 K.C.
 Mahindra was born in 1894 in the Punjab, the second of nine children.
 After studying at Cambridge, for a brief while he worked at Messrs.
 Martin & Company editing monthly magazines INDIA and the Hindustan Review.

 In the 1940s, he went into the energy business, and helped develop the nation’s coal policy by implementing the latest methods of coal mining.

 In 1946, he moved to Bombay to found Mahindra & Mohammed, which became an industrial powerhouse in many sectors of the economy.
-One of the founder was his brother Jagdish Chandra Mahindra and the other one was his close friend Ghulam Mohammad.
+One of the founders was his brother Jagdish Chandra Mahindra and the other one was his close friend Ghulam Mohammad.
 But after India's partition Ghulam Mohammad went to Pakistan and the company was renamed as Mahindra and Mahindra.He was also director of RBI, Air India, Hindustan Steel, and Chairman of the Indian Aluminium Company.

 If J.C Mahindra was the dreamer then K.C Mahindra was the implementer.
 K.C Mahindra was known for his micro-approach to everything and was a great executor.